kevin11h/Andrew-Yang2020/README.md

 Andrew is an American, parent and patriot campaigning in the 2020 elections for the office of Presidency of the United States.
 He's a man with the plan for rescuing us from the future massive market shift and global economic crisis caused by AI & automation.
 He places us all on the paths of progress, forward with 3 big principles and policies to save society:

-1. Freedom Dividend OR Universal Basic Income
+1. $1,000 Freedom Dividend AKA Universal Basic Income
 2. Medicare for All
 3. Human-Centered Capitalism